BroadcomMFD/opsrexx-language-support/README.md

   - `Disable Rule` - Disables a selected rule.
   - `Execute Program` - Executes a selected OPS/REXX program using your default OPS/MVS subsystem.
   - `Execute Program with Parameters` - Executes an OPS/REXX program that you choose by typing parameters into an input form.
+  - `Search OPSLOG Records` - Provides a table of OPSLOG records that match your specified search parameters.

 To issue OPS/MVS commands, use one of the following methods.